 Creating a Workflow

-When you create a workflow, you specify the basic workflow properties, event initiation, and workflow initiation properties.
-Use the following procedure to create a workflow based on an event.
-If you want to create a workflow to run on a schedule, see Scheduling a Workflow.
+When you create a workflow, you specify its basic workflow properties, event initiation, and initiation settings.
+Use the following steps to create a workflow based on an event.
+If you want to create a workflow that runs on a schedule, see Scheduling a Workflow.

 Important:

-This procedure assumes you are familiar with the elements of a workflow.
+This procedure assumes you're already familiar with workflow elements.
 For more information about each of the workflow elements, see Workflow Elements.

 To create a workflow: